-The highest positive anomalies of the southern species were observed during the 1997-1998 El Niño (Figure OC32).
+The highest positive anomalies of the southern species were observed during the 1997-1998 El Niño (Figure OC34).
 Consistently high positive anomalies of southern species were also observed from 2003 through 2006 coinciding with a period of positive PDO and mostly positive MEI.
 Over the past few years (since mid-to-late 2009) ocean conditions have been unsettled in that recently there was another small El Niño at the equator.
 MEI values were positive from May 2009 through May 2010 and the southern copepods responded quite strongly, having anomalies that were similar to those observed during the 1998 and extended (2003-2006) El Niño events.
 Both the MEI and PDO returned to negative values (signaling a cold ocean) in June 2010 and the southern copepod biomass anomaly became negative in early 2011 following the PDO and MEI sign change by about six months.
+For 2013, southern copepod biomass anomaly was similarly low as compared to previous years.

-0C32.
-Southern Copepod Biomass Anomaly index monthly from 1996-2012 in the northern California current.
+Figure OC 34.
+Southern Copepod Biomass Anomaly index monthly from 1996-2013 in the northern California current.
+The blue line shows a running annual average.